eccenca/documentation.eccenca.com/docs/automate/cmemc-command-line-interface/installation/index.md

 ---
-title: "cmemc: Installation and Configuration"
+title: "cmemc: Installation"
-subtitle: and Configuration
 icon: material/download-circle-outline
 tags:
   - cmemc
 ---
-# Installation and Configuration
+# Installation

 cmemc can be installed using the python package from pypi.org / the release package or by pulling the docker image.

-## Installation via pypi.org
+## ... via pypi.org

 cmemc is available as an [official pypi package](https://pypi.org/project/cmem-cmemc/) so installation can be done with pip or pipx (preferred):